twitter facebook

 Working with parents

 We recognise that children learn and develop well when there is a strong partnership between home and school.
-We feel it is important to share moments of progress, snapshots of different journeys and even the tiniest ‘ magic ’ moments!
-We do this in a number of ways and regularly – Tapestry Journal updates, certificates, showing or sending home celebratory pieces or moments, and face to face sharing.
+We feel it is important to share moments of progress, snapshots of even the tiniest ‘ magic ’ moments!
+We do this in a number of ways and regularly.
+We use Tapestry to record snapshot moments in school, but we also ask for contributions to these online journeys from parents also, so that we build complete pictures of the children and understand fully how they learn at home and at school.
+We use our class page to provide weekly and termly updates.
+We use floor books and some individual jotters and journals to record each child's learning, demonstrating how each child learns, recording those ' Magic Moments' in a photo, or on a page, through samples of children's work and creations, as well as sending home certificates, celebratory pieces of work, and having face to face meetings.

 Staff are available every morning and afternoon at the school gate, operating an ‘open door’ policy.